Key Word Search

 Synapse

-Synapses are, by definition, connections.
-Most synapses are inputs (unidirectional).
-They receive stimuli from other neurons and neuron like processes (senses, etc.), which in turn affect the output of the neuron they are part of.
-Their effect on their neuron is either to increase the likelihood of a positive output on its axon (excite), or to decrease the likelihood of a positive output on its axon (inhibit).
+When stimulated, a synapse's effect on its neuron is either to increase the likelihood of a positive output on the neuron's axon (excite), or to decrease the likelihood of a positive output on the neuron's axon (inhibit).

 . . . . . . .

-Related Videos
+Related Video

 . . . . . . .

-Also: Pre Synaptic Post Synaptic PTP
+Also: Pre Synaptic Multitemporal Synapse PTP

-Web-based glossary software: (c) Creativyst, 2001-2012
+Web-based glossary software: (c) Creativyst, 2001-2022